 Possible Claims of Discrimination

 Most states are considered at-will employment states.
 This means the employee or the employer may terminate their work relationship at any time without the need to provide prior notice or without the need for just cause.
 Even though at-will employers may terminate employees for any reason—or for no reason at all—terminations are easier to defend when they are justified by a legitimate business reason.
 Legitimate business reasons could include problems with the employee's contribution, misconduct, a reorganization resulting in the elimination of the employee’s position, or financial considerations of the employer.

 Regardless of the nature of the employment relationship, an employer should consider establishing work rules that list conduct that could result in discipline or termination.
 These policies are best communicated in an employee manual.
 Also, the employee should sign a receipt acknowledging they received a copy of such policies.
 Keep this acknowledging

-Questions Employers Need to Ask Before Employment Terminations
+Questions Employers Need to Ask

 Before deciding to terminate an employee, the employer should ask themselves the following questions: